RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 1 : Contoso User & Group Management.md

 ### Lab Validation

-Click on Validate from the **Lab Validation** tab to check if you have completed the challenge successfully.
+Click on Validate from the **Lab Validation** tab to know if you have completed the challenge successfully.